 Since a rating tool is written document by definition static, Innovation provides the section for the design team to excel, offering credits for new and innovative sustainable building solutions that are not used in Hong Kong Buildings.
 Once a new technique is widely adopted in the industry, it no longer qualifies for the innovation credit, becoming the criteria for a new credit.

-LEFT TO RIGHT: Conrad Wong, Sec for Enviroment – KS Wong, John Ng, John A. Herbert
+LEFT TO RIGHT: Conrad Wong, HKSAR Secretary for Environment Mr KS Wong, John Ng, and John A. Herbert (Kelcroft)

 Planning a green building project is a collaborative effort, it requires all the different teams to be engaged and contribute to the process, from day one, however developers many not commission the various consultants early enough, causing lost credits and disappointing results.
 It’s important principle of green building that the various stakeholders communicate throughout the entire process.